VelislavKarastoychev/euriklis-sortlib/README.md

  const extended_array = sortlib.addElementInSortedArray(array, 7)
  console.log(extended_array.array) // [1, 2, 3, 4, 5, 6, 7]
  ```
- - *SortLib.merge_sort(array, mode)* - the method assumes that the array is an number of string value array and the mode is set to true ("increase") if is not declared.
+ - *SortLib.merge_sort(array, mode)* - the method assumes that the array is an number or string value array and the mode is set to true ("increase") if is not declared.
 The method implements the merge sort algorithms.
 Note that the returned result is an object with properties "array" that is the sorted array and "indices" that is an array with the index positions of the sorted elements in the initial array.
-The algorithm does not uses recursion and copies the elements of the initial array only one time.
-The partition of the array is simulated by swapping procedures.
+The algorithm does not uses recursion and copies the elements of the initial array two times.
+This copy procedure is the reason for the delaying of the algorithm in comparison with the quick sort.
 ```js
 const sortlib = require('@euriklis/sortlib')
 const array = [19, 3, 38, 2, 14, 6, 48, 32, 12, 5]